 By Eleanor O'Connor – On

-By following best practices and developing a strong strategy behind your outbound calls, your connection rates don’t have to suffer.
+By following these outbound calling best practices and developing a strong strategy behind them, your connection rates don’t have to suffer.

 Outbound Calling Best Practices

 #1: Make Outbound Calls at The Right Time

 The first step to improving your connection rates is knowing when to call.
 Even with limited information about the contacts you’re trying to reach, this can be helpful.